Convert docx to PDF Java: Batch Edit Word Files with GroupDocs.Editor

 Batch editing Word files is useful in many real‑world scenarios:

-- Automated Report Generation – inject data into a template across dozens of reports.
+- Automated Report Generation – inject data into a template across dozens of reports, a common use case for generate reports java.

 - Legal Document Preparation – apply standard clauses to multiple contracts at once.